Enheduanna - Poet, Priestess, Empire Builder

 Advertisement

-Among these religious appointees, the most successful was Enheduanna who, through her hymns and poetry, was able to identify the different gods of the differing cultures with one another so strongly that the gentler and more localized Sumerian goddess Inanna came to be identified with the much more violent, volatile and universal Akkadian goddess Ishtar, the Queen of Heaven.
+Among these religious appointees, the most successful (based on archaeological and literary evidence) was Enheduanna, who, through her hymns and poetry, was able to identify the gods of the differing cultures with one another so strongly that the gentler and more localized Sumerian goddess Inanna came to be identified with the much more violent, volatile, and universal Akkadian goddess Ishtar, the Queen of Heaven.

 Remove Ads